temisu/ancient/README.md

 I'm slowly adding new stuff.
 If your favorite is not listed contact me and maybe I can add it.

 Currently not planned to be supported:
 * PPC only XPK compressors.
 XPK implementation is now considered complete in practical terms for classic Amiga.
-Rest of the formats are either incredibly esoteric and/or impractical
-* Archive file support (multi-file compressed archives).
-That would be separate project in itself

 Wishlist:
 * More files for my testbench.